Give Patients With Diabetes a Safety Net

 Diabetes guidelines acknowledge that:

-- Patients taking insulin or sulfonyulreas are at increased risk for hypoglycemia2,7
+- Patients taking insulin or insulin secretagogues are at increased risk for hypoglycemia2,5

-- Patients taking insulin or sulfonylureas should have a prescription for ready-to-use glucagon2
+- Patients taking insulin or insulin secretagogues should have a prescription for ready-to-use glucagon2

-But glucagon prescriptions are not aligned with guideline recommendations: An estimated 8% of patients taking insulin receive a glucagon prescription.3-5 This leaves around 8 million patients who are clinically appropriate for glucagon without a safety net for severe hypoglycemia.
+But glucagon prescriptions are not aligned with guideline recommendations: An estimated 3.7% of patients taking insulin or insulin secretagogues receive a prescription for ready-to-use glucagon.3 This leaves millions of patients who are clinically appropriate for glucagon without a safety net for severe hypoglycemia.

 Give Patients Confidence To Treat Severe Hypoglycemia